jaromir-sukuba/nvm/readme.md

 ## NVM design, part 2 - divide and conquer

 Designing such as instrument, especially on DIY base is a lot of pingponging between mechanical and eletrical design.
 I kind of could imagine how large the thing is going to be (say A4 page size as footprint) and I knew I had to cram everything inside.
 Optiong for larger enclosure would give me much more freedom and other benefits (like easier dissipation of device heat, helping to fight with TEMF), but would be impractically large.
 Finding appropriate enclosure wasn't easy - at first I thought of using G756 I used before in my [DIY SMU](https://github.com/jaromir-sukuba/J-SMU), but I preferred metal enclosures here - because of shielding of electrical interference, and with steel enclosure even a bit of magnetic interference.
+Metal also helps with heat dissipation.
 Finally I settled down on 1EP802825 from Modushop.
 That was the right time to take a look at electrical domain.
 The Earthy and floating parts (separated by isolation barrier) have to be physically separated in sub-enclosures (that calls for two PCBs as minimum) and in order to have easier debugging and modifications of the circuit, I decided to separate the floating part into two PCBs.
 One would hold FPGA control, reference and ADC, another one would consist of both amplifiers and ACAL circuits.
 Since the enclosure is 80mm tall, there is no problem to stack at least two PCBs on top of each other, via pinheaders and metric spacers.
 So, two PCBs for floating part, one for earthy part, but the backside connectors have to be mounted somehow - here I added another PCB and front panel pushbuttons also needed PCB for mechanical reasons, that resulted in total count of 5 PCBs.
 I named the PCBs with human names and gave them functionality: